samperay/scripting/bashfix.md

 I would like to write a short things as what needs to be done instead of what not. however, one must be reading the article to know more.

 ## loops
-If you are iterating the loops for the filenames and incase you come across any **white spaces** it should also be considered from the same existing path..
+If you are iterating the loops for the filenames and incase you come across any **white spaces** it should also be considered from the same existing path.

 ```
 for file in ./*.csv